antoine7878/antoine7878/README.md

 - 🌱 I’m currently learning **Rust and C++**

-- 📄 Know about my experiences [https://www.linkedin.com/in/antoine-le-tellier-a2872a116/](https://www.linkedin.com/in/antoine-le-tellier-a2872a116/)
+- 📄 Learn more about my experiences [https://www.linkedin.com/in/antoine-le-tellier-a2872a116/](https://www.linkedin.com/in/antoine-le-tellier-a2872a116/)

 <h3 align="center">Projects highlight:</h3>